 Ghee is one of the best ingredients available in the kitchen and it has multiple benefits to serve during pregnancy.
 During pregnancy, it is often advised to consume desi cow ghee.
 But not all of us are aware of the advantages and disadvantages that are associated with ghee.

 Pregnancy is called the best period of a Girls life.
-It is not only a feeling but an experience of nine months with a strict diet, mood swings, nausea and many other uncomfortable symptoms are going to well wait for the bundle of joy, soon you will be holding in your hands.
+It is not only a feeling but an experience of nine months with a strict diet, mood swings, nausea and many other uncomfortable symptoms are going to well wait for the bundle of joy, soon you will be holding it in your hands.

 Because food matters!

 During the period of pregnancy, people will give you endless advice regarding what to eat and what not to be.
-Generally your grandmothers and elderly females of your family like to make a list of what you should eat and not eat in your pregnancy period.
+Generally your grandmothers and elderly females of your family like to make a list of what you should eat and not eat during your pregnancy period.

 In Indian families “Desi Ghee” is a vital part of every diet plan.
 Ghee is nothing but clarified butter, which is a good source of fat, energy and vitamins females required in pregnancy.
 So, it is added to diet plans.
 But the question is – Really Ghee is good or bad to include in a diet plan during pregnancy?

-Is Ghee a recommendation in Pregnancy?
+Is A2 Desi Ghee a recommendation in Pregnancy?

 In India I have seen a few common myths that assure having ghee during pregnancy could help easy deliveries, beautiful babies or ghee helps to have normal deliveries.
 But none of these ideas has scientific evidence, to support their credibility.

 For pregnant women, there is a necessity to include FAT in their diets on a daily basis.
 According to the studies, a female body requires 200 calories extra per day to enrich her baby inside the womb.5 to 8 teaspoons of fat is the medical recommendation for fat intake in pregnancy, out of which 10% to 12% from Saturated fats are necessary.
-Ghee makes “smart babies” being a direct source of Good Cholesterol.
-Watch
+Ghee makes “smart babies” a direct source of Good Cholesterol.

 Ghee is rich in Omega 3 fatty acids, Omega 9 fatty acids, vitamins, minerals and antioxidants.
 Ghee has many health benefits but its benefits in pregnancy are not scientifically proven.
 However, in Indian culture ghee is believed to have the following benefits in pregnancy: